hiteshkumar9211/DeepFake-Video-Detection-/README.md

 - For the CNN + LSTM model, the features of face-cropped video frames are extracted using pretrained CNN models and it is passed onto the RNN model which classifies the video as REAL or
 FAKE.
-We Experimented with EfficientNet and inception net for the feature extraction part and GRU is used to make the classification.
-We have obtained a maximum Test Accuracy of ~85% using this approach.
+We Experimented with EfficientNet and inception net for the feature extraction part and LSTM is used to make the classification.
+We have obtained a maximum Test Accuracy of ~89% using this approach.
 Our model has high precision for FAKE videos which is obtained by giving more FAKE videos during the training of the Model.